Skip to content

 Back to Blog

-high severity June 30, 2026 · scope unconfirmed
+high severity June 30, 2026 · 3 min read Unverified claim — what this is

 Chamco Listed by qilin Ransomware Group

-On June 30, 2026, the ransomware group Qilin added Chamco to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On June 30, 2026, the ransomware group Qilin added Chamco to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 Anyone whose personal information appears in those files — employees, customers, vendors, or their family members — now faces the risk that sensitive data is available to criminals.

 Available reporting describes the listing on the Qilin leak site as evidence that negotiations between the attackers and Chamco failed.
 The data consists of internal files exfiltrated after the ransomware deployment.
 Public reporting indicates the exact volume of records and the specific types of personal information remain unclear at this time.
 The incident follows the group’s standard pattern of first encrypting victim systems, then exfiltrating data before publishing samples as proof.